abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

 ![image](https://user-images.githubusercontent.com/69652104/214977547-4198edb6-b2e9-49d1-888d-4c75422d5aa9.png)

+Our objective is to converge the value of Overflow (it is present below HPWL value during run_placement.
+If the value of overflow decreases our design will converge.
+Now we can see the generayed .def file in the placement folder under results using the Magic tool.

 <!-- Slew is dependented upon the value of cap.
 The higher the value more is the charge required to charge the cap and the slew will be bad Abutment has lot of advantage STA is done to know maximum achievable frequency-->

 **NOTE: ** Collection of gates in an area is called as library.

 ### LAB Day 2